 And There You Have It!

-We have plenty of options when it comes to installing fonts on our computer.
+We have plenty of options when it comes to installing fonts on our computers.
+Now you know many ways to add a font to Photoshop.
 Whether you choose the convenience of installation via Adobe Fonts and Creative Cloud or you prefer another method, it's a great idea to know more than one way to do these things.
 Why?
 Sometimes, one way might prove to be a little more convenient than another!